bobbayj/lets-play-outside/README.md

 ## Architecture
 - Vue 3 frontend
   - Integrate with MapBox
-- Backend: don't need one yet?
+- Backend: *Recommendations welcome*
-  - *Recommendations welcome*
+  - Should be server-side processing for location search

 ## User Journey
 *I should really put this into a note-taking app, like Notion.
 But this will do for now.*